 - Publications – Publication of results from work sponsored by the Center is encouraged, and with Deshpande Center support will be acknowledged in all publications.

-– Media relations – When appropriate, PIs funded by the center might be asked to interface with the press.
+- Media relations – When appropriate, PIs funded by the center might be asked to interact with the press.
 Media training will be available.

 As part of the grant selection process, the Deshpande Center relies on MIT faculty to review proposals.
-Grantee PIs agree to be members of the grant review and selection committee for a three-year term.
+If requested, grantee PIs agree to be members of the grant review and selection committee for a three-year term.

 Conflict of Interest

-Faculty funded by the Deshpande Center should follow MIT guidelines in Policy and Procedures and be diligent to avoid conflict of interest related to the funding, research, or collaborators on a project they are requested to review.
+Faculty funded by the Deshpande Center should follow MIT guidelines in Policy and Procedures and be diligent to avoid conflict of interest related to the funding.

-Please check back in the fall for information on the 2023 grant cycle.
+The next call for pre-proposals is now open.
+Pre-proposals are due by 6 pm ET on March 4.
+If you have questions, please contact Andi Blumenau at firstname.lastname@example.org.
 All applicants must submit a pre-proposal, which will be reviewed by the Selection Committee.
 Investigators with the most compelling projects will be invited to submit a full grant proposal.